srivathsa-yashwanth/TOP-projects/README.md

 <h3>2.
 Tic Tac Toe </h3>
 <p>Tic Tac Toe on a webpage running on vanilla JS.
 In this project OOP concepts like factory functions, modules
     and closures were used. </p>

+<h3>3.
+Restuarant Page </h3>
+<p> An intro and purchase webpage for a restaurant made using the npm and webpack,